 BHC’s 20s & 30s community is called “Chai Life” and provides year-round gatherings.
 Our Chai Life committee strives to create an exciting and varied calendar, and the group welcomes all 20s & 30s in the Baltimore area to attend—not only BHC members.
 Visit our Chai Life webpage to learn more about Chai Life events and opportunities, and how you can get involved.

-For families with elementary school age children, on the second Friday of each month, we offer “Shabbat 2.0” at 7 PM, a somewhat alternative service.
 Holidays at BHC are great for families, whether our Chanukah dinner, Purim carnival, Shavuot Scoop community-wide free ice cream event or another holiday.
-INFO: Andy Wayne, Director of Communications and Engagement, firstname.lastname@example.org.
+INFO: Jillian Manko, Director of Engagement, firstname.lastname@example.org.

-Senior congregants find meaning and community through involvement in worship, learning, and the full calendars of Brotherhood and Sisterhood.
+Senior congregants find meaning and community through involvement in worship, learning, and the full calendars of Brotherhood and Women of BHC (Sisterhood).
 Seniors also enjoy volunteering in the congregation.
-Additionally, for those who are in assisted living, our clergy, along with senior staff and our Board President, frequently visit members who live at North Oaks, Roland Park Place and the Atrium.
+Additionally, for those who are in assisted living, our clergy, along with senior staff and our Board President, frequently visit members who live at North Oaks, Roland Park Place, Edenwald and the Atrium.
 BHC Cares coordinates these visits.
-INFO: Andy Wayne, Director of Communications and Engagement, email@example.com.
+INFO: Chair, Carol Caplan, email@example.com.

 BHC embraces interfaith families and couples and those who have converted to Judaism.
 We offer programs and events to ensure that those new to Judaism are comfortable with worship, rituals, customs, and celebrations.
 Rabbis Busch and Sachs-Kohen find it deeply meaningful to study with individuals seeking to convert to Judaism and to meet with those dealing with interfaith questions in their families.
 Each year, BHC hosts a dinner bringing together recent converts and those in the process of studying.
 Together, they share their experiences and study.
 BHC has a liberal stance towards to the inclusion of non-Jewish members of our families in lifecycle events and services.
 Additionally, our clergy are able to officiate at many, though not all, marriages between a Jew and a non-Jew.
 Please connect with our clergy directly with such inquiries.

 GLBTQ people and same-sex couples are embraced at BHC.
 BHC was one of the first synagogues in Baltimore to have gay and lesbian clergy and was one of the first Reform Jewish congregations to hold same-sex religious marriage ceremonies.
 Today, GLBTQ members are integrated throughout the congregation, and our clergy officiate for GLBT simchas as they do for all others.
 In 2012, an affinity group called BHC Pride was born to give BHC's GLBTQ members and their allies a way to connect and form community within the larger congregation.
-Every 3rd Friday of the month, BHC Pride hosts Shabbat Dinner meet-ups after services.
-BHC Pride Dinner INFO: Lee Salawitch, firstname.lastname@example.org.
-General INFO: email@example.com.
+General INFO: firstname.lastname@example.org.